 MultiSig schemes are a kind of threshold scheme without the threshold feature.
 They need all participants to contribute, as opposed to threshold signature schemes which only require a preset number of participants to sign transactions.
 To be clear, we can refer to MultiSig schemes as a threshold cryptosystem built on a blockchain’s application layer.

 MultiSig schemes have been used in developing secure blockchain interaction infrastructure like wallets.
 Several cryptocurrency wallet providers are developing wallet infrastructure based on threshold schemes instead of MultiSig.
-Threshold schemes are more secure as they offer better privacy than MultiSig, consume less block space, are easier to deploy on any blockchain (unlike MultiSig schemes that several blockchains do not support), and are more flexible.
+Threshold schemes are more secure as they offer better privacy than MultiSig addresses, consume less block space, are easier to deploy on any blockchain (unlike MultiSig schemes that several blockchains do not support), and provide more operational flexibility.

 Multi-party computation (MPC)

 Multi-party computation, also called secure multi-party computation, is a simple cryptographic scheme that involves multiple participants.
 If a single private key is split into shares and distributed amongst participants in an MPC protocol, each participant only knows the share in her possession and must do some collective computational work with each using their share.